Lhasa - Things to Do in Lhasa

 Travel Tips

-Cultural Respect: Always walk clockwise around monasteries and stupas.
-Remove hats when entering temples.
-Don't point feet toward altars or religious objects.
-Photography inside temples usually requires permission and fees.
-Dress modestly, covering shoulders and knees.
+Cultural Respect: Walk clockwise around monasteries and stupas.
+Remove hats when entering temples and avoid pointing feet toward altars.
+Don't photograph without permission, especially monks or inside sacred spaces.
+Dress modestly covering shoulders and knees.
+Learn basic Tibetan greetings like 'Tashi Delek.'

 When to Visit